bash/sieben-7/readme.md

 A font for the segmented digits from the [legacy computing block].
 These digits are supported by no other font that I know of.

+The glyphs were extracted from the amazing [Segment7] font by Cedric Knight.

 ![A preview of the digits zero to nine using the Sieben 7 font](preview.svg)

 ## Glyphs